numenta/nupic.research/projects/dendrites/README.md

 ## Running experiments

-This repository contains versioned code used to replicate the experiments in the paper.
+This repository contains the code originally used in the above paper.
+Since it contains our latest code for dendrites, there may be differences from the paper.
+To reproduce the charts and results presented in the paper, please go to [htmpapers](https://github.com/numenta/htmpapers/tree/master/biorxiv/going_beyond_the_point_neuron) for a versioned copy of the code.

 For the latest pytorch code for using the code in your own projects check the [nupic.research](https://github.com/numenta/nupic.research) and [nupic.torch](https://github.com/numenta/nupic.torch) repositories.

-Below are instructions for reproducing all the charts and tables presented in the paper.
-There might be small differences due to randomness.
+Below are instructions for running the experiments presented in the paper.

 ### Experiment configurations